steven-mathew/articulat3-mirror/deliverables/D1/planning.md

 Partner Communication: For communication with our project partner, we will adhere to the agreed-upon biweekly meeting schedule and use Whatsapp for additional correspondence.

-👥Collaboration
+👥**Collaboration**

-Accountability: Each meeting, we will have a designated moderator to ensure that discussions stay on track, everyone has the opportunity to contribute, and notes are being taken.
+**Accountability:** Each meeting, we will have a designated moderator to ensure that discussions stay on track, everyone has the opportunity to contribute, and notes are being taken.
 We expect everyone to attend the team meetings and that the team is notified in advance if someone is unable to attend.
 We will follow up on previous action items during our weekly team meetings to ensure they are being completed in a timely manner.
 Meeting minutes will be documented and shared, and tasks will be managed using the GitHub Project Board.

-Addressing Non-Contribution: In the event that a team member does not contribute or is unresponsive, we will initially reach out to them directly through Discord or email to understand any potential challenges or issues.
+**Addressing Non-Contribution:** In the event that a team member does not contribute or is unresponsive, we will initially reach out to them directly through Discord or email to understand any potential challenges or issues.
 If the issue persists, we will address it as a team during our regular meetings and collaboratively seek solutions.
 This may involve redistributing tasks or providing additional support to the team member to ensure their active participation.

-Scenario 1: Indecision
+**Scenario 1: Indecision**
 If a situation arises where team members engage in a subjective argument or indecision regarding the best approach for a feature or task, the following resolution steps will be taken:

 Other team members will be asked to provide their perspectives on the matter.
 An attempt will be made to facilitate a compromise that aligns with the project's goals while respecting everyone's opinions.
 The aim is to promote constructive discussion and reach a consensus that benefits the project.

-Scenario 2: Non-responsiveness
+**Scenario 2: Non-responsiveness**
 In the event that a team member is consistently absent from meetings and unresponsive to online communication, the following resolution steps will be implemented:

 Initial efforts will be made to contact the absent member in-person to understand the reason for their absence.